LihingMan/websocket_ic_reader/README.md

 6. Inside "command" change the **"Default"** value into the path to the ".exe".
 (Double click **"Default"** to open up the editor)

-7. Wrap the path in "" as shown in the image and then follow it up with **"%1"** at the end.
+7. Wrap the path in "" and then follow it up with **"%1"** at the end.
 (e.g. "C:\Users\Dell\Desktop\ic_script\websocket_client.exe" "%1")

 8. **"%1"** is for the .exe to accept arguments.